o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 {{< image-width "/images/user-guide/packaging/project-export-ios/scheme-configuration-cli-params.png" "700">}}

 {{< note >}}
- For CLI paramter settings that you would like to persist over multiple exports, you can specify the commands to run on launch for a release build via code or by using the `autoexec.client.setreg`. like so: https://docs.o3de.org/docs/user-guide/packaging/windows-release-builds/#set-the-starting-level
+ For CLI paramter settings that you would like to persist over multiple exports, you can specify the commands to run on launch for a release build via code or by using the `autoexec.client.setreg`.
+You can find an example of this in [Set the starting level](/docs/user-guide/packaging/windows-release-builds/#set-the-starting-level).
 {{< /note >}}

 Make sure to connect your iOS device to the computer.
 Xcode should recognize your device, and it should be compatible with the project.
 If not, follow the Xcode error prompts to trouble shoot the issue and updating may be required.
 Once this is all correct, press the play button to build and deploy the project.